artainmo/web-development/mobile/swift/README.md

 Classes are **reference types**.
 Unlike 'value types', 'reference types' are not copied when they are assigned to a variable or constant, or when they are passed to a function.
 Rather than a copy, a reference to the same existing instance is used.

 ## Free tutorials
+### Xcode
+Xcode is the IDE for writing swift applications for apple products.<br>
+It is unique in its ability to generate a template for a swift project, in its ability to do frontend development via drag and drop and in its ability to simulate the created apps on any apple product.
+It also corrects a lot of errors in the project from within the IDE.<br>
+Xcode can only be downloaded on a mac.<br>
+Xcode can be used to open a project or playground.
+Project refers to a swift app and playground to test swift code.

+To debug code it can be useful to stop code exectution at one point in the program.
+In Xcode we can do just that by indicating 'breakpoints' in the code.

+With Xcode the frontend can be defined programmatically or via drag and drop (also called 'Storyboard').

 ### Swift frontend
-#### Drag and drop
+#### UIKit and SwiftUI
+UIKit is the initial and default frontend framework used to create UI interfaces in Swift.
+Recently a new frontend framework came to market called SwiftUI.

+UIKit is foundational to 'Storyboards'.
+When creating a project with Xcode we have to choose between storyboards, thus UIKit, or SwiftUI.

+#### Auto-layout
+Is a contraint-based system that helps us adapt the frontend automatically to all the different screen sizes the app will run on.

+#### Storyboard vs programmatic UI
+The advantage of storyboards are the visual layouts they provide, using drag and drop, hiding the code behind it.
+Because you do not code with storyboards its advantage is ease of use, however it is more difficult to have a precise representation of the app like this.
+Thus we could conclude storyboards to compromise precision for ease of use.<br>
+Another disadvantage of storyboards is that associated merge conflicts are complicated to resolve and bugs in general.<br>
+Another disadvantage of storyboards is that drag and drop becomes complicated to use for complex frontend apps.
+Also making changes is more complex with storyboards.<br>
+Thus to conclude storyboards seem to be advantageous for simple frontends and less advantageous for complex frontends.

+Programmatic UI is more flexible.
+It makes it easier to debug, make changes, reuse code.
+Better suited for complex frontends.

+##### Storyboard
+Xcode allows the generation of frontend code via drag and drop using 'Storyboards' which is based on UIKit.

+Xcode auto-generates the 'Main.storyboard' file which represents the app's homepage.
+Also it auto-generates the 'LaunchScreen.storyboard' file which defines the app's launchscreen, which is the page that displays while the app is loading.<br>
+By going on the previously described 'Main.storyboard' or 'LaunchScreen.storyboard' we can create those app pages/screens with drag and drop.<br>
+On 'Main.storyboard' multiple 'pages/screens' can be made via the UI element named 'View Controller'.
+The homepage the app will launch on is the one page you indicated next to the 'storyboard entry point' arrow.
+From this page links can be made to the other pages, such as with a menu bar, so that the other pages are accessible too.

 After generating swift project with xcode, inside a file named 'Assets.xcassets' we can add logos, colors or other default visuals for consistent use in app.
 Those will become accessible from everywhere in the application.

-Xcode auto-generates the 'Main.storyboard' file which represents the app's homepage.
-Also it auto-generates the 'LaunchScreen.storyboard' file which defines the app's launchscreen, which is the page that displays while the app is loading.

-Xcode allows the generation of frontend code via drag and drop.
-By going on the previously described 'Main.storyboard' or 'LaunchScreen.storyboard' we can create those app pages with drag and drop.
-To add an UI element we have to click on the top right '+' sign.
+When on a '.storyboard' file, to add an UI element we have to click on the top right '+' sign.
 Each UI element can then be customized via the right column that can be toggled.<br>
+The 'View Controller' element defines a page/screen, all the other UI elements have to be used inside this foundational UI element.<br>
+The 'view' element defines a container.<br>
+Other commonly used elements are UITableView (list of rows), UICollectionView (grid), UITabBar (mobile menu).

+At the bottom right of the page we can access the 'auto-layout' settings, enabling compatibility between different screeen sizes.
+A constraint consists of setting a UI element a minimal distance to the right, left, top, bottom of the screen/container limits.
+Those constraints will be based on the UI element an UI element is in, if it is inside a 'View Controller' the contraints will be in relation to that, but if you set it inside a container ('view' element) then the contraints will be in relation to that container.<br>
+Another way to set contraints is to click, hold and drag a line from one element to another element, allowing you to set constraints between those two elements.

-We can simulate the app created by clicking on top left play button.<br>
+We can simulate the app created by clicking on top left play button.
-On 'Main.storyboard' multiple 'pages' can be made via the UI element named 'View Controller'.
-The homepage the app will launch on is the one page you indicated next to the 'storyboard entry point' arrow.
-From this page links can be made to the other pages, such as with a menu bar, so that the other pages are accessible too.

-#### Prammatic UI
+##### Prammatic UI

 #### Use Material Design for swift frontend
 Material Design is a frontend library developed by google and available for a ton of different programming languages.
 Here lies the [documentation](https://m2.material.io/develop/ios) for ios and thus swift.<br>